 If you’re gunned down by a direct action, then Google is kind enough to drop you a message of the slaughter.
 Pay a visit to web master tools, and search for any notification.
 If notification is there, it’s time to pull up your socks.

 During my extensive experience, I’ve seen people panicking, and even indulging in self-loathing.
 Many even lose the hop of recovering from the penalty.
-As an experienced search marketer, I firmly believe that every site can recover from penalty.
+As an experienced search marketer, I firmly believe that every site can do Google penalty Recovery.
 Of course, a lot of things will have to be changed.

 In repelling the effects of penalty, you should understand the nature of the update.
 For example, Google Panda update explicitly favors high quality sites over low-quality sites.
 In fact, it affected an estimated 12% of the total searches.
 So, site owners affected by the update, joined the mad rush to fit Google’s definition of a high quality website.
 In similar way, every update put forwards certain necessities.
 So, there’s a lot of work to be done.